-- a.
+- 23. Regarding supplementary information - a.
 We are responsible for the preparation and fair presentation of the supplementary information in accordance with GAAP. - b.
 We believe the supplementary information, including its form and content, is fairly presented in accordance with GAAP. - c.
-The methods of measurement and presentation of the supplementary information have not changed from those in the prior period. - 25.
+The methods of measurement and presentation of the supplementary information have not changed from those in the prior period. - 24.
 The Schedule of Expenditures of Federal Awards was prepared in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("OMB Uniform Guidance").
 We have identified in that schedule all awards provided by federal agencies in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, interest subsidies, insurance, or direct appropriations.
 We did not incur any Research & Development costs during the fiscal year.
-During the fiscal year 2018, \$69,715 was passed through to sub recipients.
-In addition, we have accurately completed the appropriate sections of the data collection form. - 26.
+During the fiscal year 2019, \$95,541 was passed through to sub recipients.
+In addition, we have accurately completed the appropriate sections of the data collection form. - 25.
 We are responsible for the compliance with local and federal laws, rules, and regulations, including compliance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("OMB Uniform Guidance") and the provisions of grants and contracts relating to the College's operations.
 We are responsible for establishing and maintaining the components of internal control relating to our activities, in order to achieve the objectives of: providing reliable financial reports, effective and efficient operations, and compliance with laws and regulations.
-The College is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 27.
-We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions of contracts or grant agreements that could have a material effect on its federal programs. - 28.
-We have disclosed to you all deficiencies in the design or operation of internal control over financial reporting identified as part of our evaluation, including separately disclosing to you all such deficiencies that are significant deficiencies or material weaknesses in internal control over financial reporting, if any.
+The College is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 26.
+We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions of contracts or grant agreements that could have a material effect on its federal programs. - 27.
+We have disclosed to you all deficiencies in the design or operation of internal control over financial reporting identified as part of our evaluation, including separately disclosing to you all such deficiencies that are significant deficiencies or material weaknesses in internal control over financial reporting, if any. - 28.
+We have: - a.
+Identified and disclosed to you the requirements of federal statutes, regulations, and the terms and conditions of federal awards that are considered to have a direct and material effect on each major program under audit. - b.
+Complied, in all material respects, with the direct and material compliance requirements identified above in connection with federal awards.